mtcapuano/amplitudes-and-correlators-2026.github.io/index.markdown

 ## Support and practical information

- We can reimburse the travel expenses.
-We have also limited funds for accomodation for speakers coming from afar  (DO WE?).
+We have funds available to reimburse travel expenses.
 Posters can be printed on site.
-Lunch and tea break will be offered by the organization.
+Lunch, tea breaks and dinner will be offered by the organization.

-## Access
+## Access to the venue
 The meeting will take place in room SP1004, on the first floor of the SPECTRA building in the College Lane Campus of the University of Hertfordshire in Hatfield.

 The university can be reached either by walking or by bus from the Hatfield station, a 20 minutes train ride away from King's Cross station in London and an hour from Cambridge